HeyMaslo/companion-kit/README.md

 Out of the box features include:
 * Email/SMS/SO Authentication Methods
 * Text and voice check-ins
-* Mood and location logging and
+* Mood and location logging
 * Editable/customizable prompts
 * Ability to schedule prompts
 * Customizable notifications/reminders to check in